DocSkellington/LStar-ROCA-Benchmarks/README.md

   * "Length longest cex": the length of the longest counterexample, ROCA and DFA alike.
   * "|R|", "|S|", "|Ŝ \ S|": the number of short prefixes, classical suffixes (with counter values), and "only for language" suffixes (without counter values).
   * "# of bin rows": the number of short prefix rows that represent the bin state.
+  * "Counter limit": the counter limit of the table at the end of the learning process.
   * "Result target size": the size of the learned ROCA.

 ## JSON benchmarks
 The JSON-based benchmarks aim to construct an ROCA accepting the same set of JSON documents than a given JSON Schema.
 In order to be able to learn a JSON Schema, some assumptions must be made:
   * Strings are equal to `"\S"`, integers to `"\I"`, and numbers to `"\D"`.
-  * For every key `key` of an object, `key` is considered a single input symbol in the alphabet.
+  * For every key `key` of an object, `"key"` is considered a single input symbol in the alphabet.
   * The alphabet grows in size according to the new symbols present in the ROCA and DFA counterexamples.

 The resulting ROCA's transitions match with these assumptions.